FrozenBurrito/pcapsecret/readme.md

 # pcapsecret v0.1

 Pcapsecret injects a secret message into a packet capture (pcap) file.
-Students use Wireshark or a similar tool to: 1) find the malform packets, and 2) reconstruct the secret message by combining the last bytes of each malfolrmed packet.
+Students use Wireshark or a similar tool to: 1) inspect the output.pcap file to find the malformed packets, and 2) reconstruct the secret message by combining the last bytes of each malfolrmed packet.

 ## Description